Q: What are some of the terms used in digital video, conversion, and so on?

 Q: When I try to shut down my computer, I get "Notification Wnd for RNAdmin" is not responding.
 I have to END TASK it for the computer to shut down.
 What is the problem?

-RNAdmin is a part of RealOne player (RN being Real Network).
+A: RNAdmin is a part of RealOne player (RN being Real Network).
 Somehow your install was corrupted.
 Reinstall the latest version of RealOne (the free one is fine) should cure that problem.